-Prior to the development of the RMAP FY 2016 UWP, the RMTD Title VI and EJ document has been updated (March 2014) to meet the requirements set forth in both FTA Circular C 4702.1B (Title VI) and FTA Circular C 4703.1 (Environmental Justice), been adopted by the RMTD Board of Directors and has been submitted to FTA for final approval.
+RMTD adjusted their fixed routes in December 2012.
+Since that time, RMTD has been monitoring the performance of the routes and will determine if additional modifications will be necessary to better serve transit riders.
+It should also be noted that prior to the development of the RMAP FY 2017 UWP, the RMTD Title VI and EJ document had been updated (March 2014), adopted by the RMTD Board of Directors and submitted to FTA to meet the requirements set forth in both FTA Circular C 4702.1B (Title VI) and FTA Circular C 4703.1 (Environmental Justice).